rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ### 1.4 Example Macro

 Now let's take a look at an example macro file.
 This macro uses the internal simulation tools in ratpac to produce 2 MeV electron interactions in the example geometry and a series of processors that add poisson dark noise to photosensors, simulates readout electronics and saves the processed output in the outntuple format.
 This example serves as a template for how one might structure a simulation macro:

-The macro is broken down into
+The macro is broken down into:

  1. Physics configurations & RATDB definitions
  2. `/run/initialize`